elm-community/js-integration-examples/more/webcomponents/README.md

 Custom elements [can listen to events](#Listening-to-Events) but they become really useful as soon as they're triggering events themselves, as per usual, listening to events from Elm is easy.
 You mainly want to use this as an adapter to give Elm access to [Web APIs][html5-apis] it does not yet support in form of a core package.

 To demonstrate this we build a slightly more involved custom element `<copy-to-clipboard>` that lets the user copy text from an Elm app via button click using the [Document.execCommand API][doc-exec-command].
 This is a fairly old non-standard API that's widely supported, nonetheless.
-The [Clipboard API] is the modern successor, in case you don't need support for older browsers.
+The [Clipboard API][mdn-clipboard] is the modern successor, in case you don't need support for older browsers.

-The gist is that our element listens for `click` events from its children, copies the value of its `text` attribute to the clipboard and triggers a `CustomEvent` notifying Elm that the operation has been successful, Elm can also decode event data being passed. [demo](https://ellie-app.com/8VvL6ggT5qJa1)
+The gist is that our element listens for `click` events from its children, copies the value of its `text` attribute to the clipboard and triggers a [`CustomEvent`][mdn-customevent] notifying Elm that the operation has been successful, Elm can also decode event data being passed. ([demo](https://ellie-app.com/8VvL6ggT5qJa1))

 ```javascript
 customElements.define("copy-to-clipboard", class extends HTMLElement {